Master of Catholic School Leadership

 and staff development in a private or parochial school.

-CSL 6363.
+EDU 6363.
 Organizational Leadership and Planning.
 This course will examine administrative behavior and organizational structures as

 they relate to non-public schools.
 This examination will include conceptual models